anandB000/wp-tabposts/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This is taxonomy tab post plugin.
 Its used for tab view posts.
 Its have admin controls options.
+Responsive WordPress Terms Tab Plugin.
+Simple to show terms and its posts as tab view.

 == Description ==

 This is taxonomy tab post plugin.
 Its used for tab view posts.
 Its have admin controls options.
+Responsive WordPress Terms Tab Plugin.
+Simple to show terms and its posts as tab view.

 = Custom Options =